4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 The Pose: Subject holds a small bouquet of white or patriotic flowers, standing in the field.

-Why It Works: Natural + colorful.
-The flowers ground the image in summer while the smoke adds the patriotic holiday element.
-This combination photographs beautifully.
+Why It Works: Natural plus colorful.
+The flowers ground the image in summer while the smoke adds the holiday element.
+The combination photographs beautifully.

 7. The Gender Reveal Tied to 4th of July

-The Setup: This works if you're having a summer baby and want to tie the reveal to the holiday.
-Use pink or blue gender reveal smoke alongside red and white smoke for the patriotic palette.
+The Setup: If you're having a summer baby and want to tie the reveal to the holiday, pull a discreetly labeled pink-or-blue gender reveal smoke bomb alongside red and white smoke for the patriotic palette.

-The Pose: Partner pulls the gender reveal smoke while mother reacts.
+The Pose: Partner pulls the reveal smoke while the mother reacts.
 Capture the reaction, not the pose.

-Why It Works: The emotional reaction is the photo.
-Smoke is the reveal mechanism.
-Tie in red and white alongside the reveal color for the 4th of July context.
+Why It Works: The emotional reaction is the photo; the smoke is the reveal mechanism.
+Adding red and white alongside the reveal color ties it to the 4th of July.
+For the full playbook, see our gender reveal smoke bombs guide.

-Products: Gender Reveal Smoke Bombs + EG25 in Red and White
+Products: Gender Reveal WP40 (pink & blue) plus EG25 in red and white.

 8. The Close-Up Belly Shot with Smoke

 The Pose: Both hands framing the bump.
-Optional: partner's hands overlapping.
+Optional: the partner's hands overlapping.

 Settings: f/2.0-f/2.8, 1/500s, ISO 200.
 85mm or 50mm lens.